-• Greencore Group is an Irish incorporated and headquartered leading international manufacturer of convenience foods.

-Greencore Group has regional corporate offices in both the UK and the US and employs circa 16,000 people.

-• Greencore Convenience Foods UK

-With over 12,500 employees, Greencore is a leading manufacturer of convenience food products in the UK, operating out of 17 facilities.
-It produces a range of sandwiches, baguettes, wraps, salads and sushi, along with chilled prepared meals, chilled soups and sauces, ambient sauces, pickles, cakes, desserts and Yorkshire Puddings for major retailers in the UK.

-In FY17, Greencore produced 691m sandwiches and other food to go items, 143m chilled ready meals and 137m jars of cooking sauce for the UK market.
+Greencore Group is an Irish incorporated and headquartered leading manufacturer of convenience food in the UK.
+With over 11,000 employees, we serve our customers across a broad range of categories including: sandwiches, sushi, salads, chilled ready meals, chilled soups and sauces, chilled quiche, ambient sauces and pickles and frozen Yorkshire puddings.
+We supply grocery and other retailers, including all of the major UK supermarkets.
+In FY18, Greencore produced 706m sandwiches and other food to go items, 226m bottles of cooking sauces, pickles and condiments and 144m chilled ready meals.

-Greencore also operates a chilled direct to store distribution operation in the UK which makes daily deliveries to small format retail stores.
-It operates six picking centres, 17 distribution hubs and a fleet of small chilled vans which deliver to numerous outlets daily.
+Greencore has a well-invested network of 15 facilities in addition to 17 distribution hubs including six picking centres, and a fleet of small chilled vans which deliver to numerous outlets daily.
 The direct to store business primarily supplies customers with Greencore manufactured products (largely sandwiches and ready meals) as well as chilled products manufactured by third parties.